 It's important to point out that along with preventing a broader analysis of the problem itself, the weed legalization movement distracts us by emphasizing pacifism and ineffective lesser-evilism in favour of various political parties during election time, to attain its goals.
-Sadly, it also emphasizes solidarity towards only "non- chy! violent" drug offenders (meaning white middle class business owners), and we are unable to practice an expansive solidarity through action a complete victory and defeat.
-Historical resistance to domination has included communities of escaped slaves (known as maroons) that organized and attacked their former masters, Native communities engaging in long-term struggles against colonizers; women, queer and trans people self-organizing to defend themselves against attacks and living joyful lives on the margins of a society that wants to destroy them; youth and counter-cultures taking their freedom into their own hands, women taking control of their own bodies and refusing the logic of patriarchy, workers sabotaging machinery that deepened their subjugation under the economy, and a multitude of other forms.
+Sadly, it also emphasizes solidarity towards only "nonviolent" drug offenders (meaning white middle class business owners), and we are unable to practice an expansive solidarity through action one that considers those who are not perfect innocent angels, those who might have trouble surviving in this world for a million reasons - that could actually address the problem.